 Tight restrictions from the Government:

 Later, since the US IPO of Internet giant Didi resulted in a huge amount of user information leaking to the U.S. government in June 2021, the Chinese government decided to tighten its oversight of Internet companies.
-Therefore, LinkedIn’s content sharing function sits under great pressure and seems no longer compatible with the increasingly regulated cultural atmosphere in China.
+Therefore, LinkedIn’s content sharing function sits under great pressure and seems no longer compatible with China’s increasingly regulated cultural atmosphere.

 In addition, the research report points to the growing attention towards professional networking among white-collar workers in China.
 Ninety-three percent of those surveyed valued social networking at work, with 43% of them seeing it as “extremely important.”
 It reveals potential needs for better professional networking platforms that are waiting to be explored by LinkedIn’s replacements like MaiMai.